Uvacoder/orderbook-xbt/QUESTIONS.md

 - 100% test coverage for both unit tests and end to end tests
 - More error handling.
 I have found that weird bugs are exposed with more people using the software.
 - Better a11y.
-The accessibility/diversity increases as the views increase
+The accessibility/diversity increases as the views increase.
+I would go through the page with a screen reader and see if it makes sense.
+Then I would run an a11y tool like Axe to see what more I could do (color contrast is probably off)
 - Internationalization.
 Thousands of views per second means that many are coming from different countries with different languages.
 - Performance stress tests to see if the server can handle the load